 4. Create Content Ahead of Time

 While social media posts are often thought of as spontaneous, spur-of-the-moment communications, they can also be prepared ahead of time.
 When you know an event or campaign is coming up, you can save yourself a lot of time and stress by writing and designing posts beforehand.

-In the week or two leading up to Giving Tuesday, brainstorm the messages you want to share and then create a document with all the text, photos, and graphics you’ll use.
+In the weeks leading up to Giving Tuesday, brainstorm the messages you want to share and then create a document with all the text, photos, and graphics you’ll use.
 This will give you a holistic view of what you’re sharing and how it will come across to your supporters.
 Your content should be a mix of delightful images and stories, progress updates, and appeals.
-You can even create graphics to post when you reach 50 percent, 75 percent, or 90 percent of your goal.
+You can even create graphics to post when you reach 50 percent, 75 percent, or 90 percent of your goal so that when it happens, you can simply post and engage with donors rather than spend time creating a graphic.

 5. Respond, Thank, and Engage Your Audience

 The benefit of having a supply of prepared posts before the action starts on Giving Tuesday is that you’ll have time to monitor your social media channels for opportunities to communicate directly with supporters.
 Think of your feed as an ongoing conversation, where you can answer questions, celebrate success, and highlight your supporters.

 It only takes a second to “like,” favorite, or retweet a donor’s message, but it can make their day.
 This also encourages onlookers to get involved by showing how much you appreciate the support.
 Calling out individual donors in posts is another great strategy.
 It shows your gratitude, but also keeps your campaign showing up in users’ feeds.